Medical Device Cleaning Process Explained

 Medical device cleaning is more complex than it seems.
 In this Bio Break episode, Nick and Nigel unpack what really goes into cleaning medical devices and why it cannot be treated like a simple wipe-down process.

 At first glance, cleaning may seem straightforward.
-However, in practice, achieving consistent, validated results across hundreds or thousands of devices introduces real engineering and manufacturing challenges.
+In practice, achieving consistent, validated results across hundreds or thousands of devices introduces real engineering and manufacturing challenges.

 Why Medical Device Cleaning Is Not Simple

 In many cases, cleaning still involves manual steps.
-While some processes use tools like ultrasonic cleaners, human interaction is often required.
-This introduces variability.
+Even where tools like ultrasonic cleaners are used, human interaction is often required during the process.
 Devices may touch each other during drying.
-They may be positioned differently.
-Even small changes like orientation can affect results.
+They may be oriented differently.
+One device upside down, two pieces overlapping or nesting together — small variations like these can affect results and require someone to intervene.

 Importantly, not all contamination can be removed through sterilization.
 Physical debris like sand or dust must be removed during cleaning.
-It cannot simply be sterilized away later.
+As Nick puts it, you cannot sterilize a piece of sand out of a medical device.

 Cleaning vs Sterilization